zhxauda9/StayMate/README.md

 For questions or suggestions, feel free to reach out to us!
 We’d love to hear from you. 💬

 ---
-Stay Mate: Simplifying hotel management with smart technology. 🌟
+Stay Mate: Simplifying hotel management for you. 🌟